clintonjosephs/MovieSpot/README.md

 # MovieSpot

-> MovieSpot is your favorite spot for the latest and favorite TV shows, shipped with a really cool infinite scroll feature!.
+> MovieSpot is website for the latest and favorite TV shows, shipped with a really cool infinite scroll feature!.
 You can view the details of the show, "like" a show, and even comment.
 You can also see other comments which might give you a general idea about what people think about the show.
 > It is built with HTML, CSS and JavaScript with data from the TvMaze API(tv show data) and the Involvement API(likes and comments)